Please note that this article contains affiliate links, read disclosures here.

 And yes, I just anthropomorphized my phone!

-Side note: In your situation, consider the costs of upgrading.
+Side note: In your situation, consider the costs of upgrading tech.
 Is it worth it?
-Can you get by using your phone and wait until the next phone generation is released and buy the older version at that time?
+Can you get by using a phone and desktop/laptop and wait until the next generation is released and buy the older version at that time?

 Both my husband and I drive cars that are each over 10 years old.